 Can You Use Jiu Jitsu in Wrestling? | Easily Explained

-You can use Jiu Jitsu in wrestling to a certain extent.
-Jiu Jitsu will allow you to have an understanding of body positioning, leverage, and grips.
-Additionally the body-conditioning obtained from Jiu Jitsu rolls, will better help your endurance during wrestling.
-All of these skills can compliment your skill set when you're wrestling.
+You can use Jiu-Jitsu in wrestling to a certain extent.
+Jiu-Jitsu will allow you to have an understanding of body positioning, leverage, and grips.
+Additionally, the body conditioning obtained from Jiu-Jitsu rolls will better help your endurance during wrestling.
+All of these skills can complement your skill set when you're wrestling.

 wrestling pin